High-resolution footage like 4K can often lag if the computer you are using for editing doesn’t have enough processing power.

 The created low-quality proxy file is used for improving the smoothness of the editing process only.
 Proxies do not affect the quality of the source footage nor the exported video.
 So once you complete editing, you can export it the same way you would export a project if you were working with original video files.

-Using these tips and tricks can enhance Filmora9’s video editing performance significantly, especially if your computer doesn’t have a powerful graphics card or a fast processor.
-Did we fail to mention secrets that can improve video editing efficiency in Filmora9?
+Using these tips and tricks can enhance Filmora’s video editing performance significantly, especially if your computer doesn’t have a powerful graphics card or a fast processor.
+Did we fail to mention secrets that can improve video editing efficiency in Filmora?
 Leave a comment below and let us know.